nic0hh/nico0hh/home-network-assessment/home-network-security-assessment.md

 ### NEAC Protect Anti-Cheat (Naraka: Bladepoint)

-NEAC Protect is a kernel-level anti-cheat driver, at times being accused of being spyware online.
+NEAC Protect is a kernel-level anti-cheat driver, at times accused of being spyware online.

 - The initial query for "neac" did not yield any results: `dns.qry.name contains "neac"`